Tony Benn: Early parliamentary career

-Member of Parliament, 1950–1960
+Member of Parliament, 1950–1964

 Following the Second World War, Benn worked briefly as a BBC Radio producer.
 On 1 November 1950, he was selected to succeed Stafford Cripps as the Labour candidate for Bristol South East, after Cripps stood down because of ill-health.
 He won the seat in a by-election on 30 November 1950.
 Anthony Crosland helped him get the seat as he was the MP for nearby South Gloucestershire at the time.
 Upon taking the oath on 4 December 1950 Benn became "Baby of the House", the youngest MP, for one day, being succeeded by Thomas Teevan, who was two years younger but took his oath a day later.
 He became the "Baby" again in 1951, when Teevan was not re-elected.
 In the 1950s, Benn held middle-of-the-road or soft left views, and was not associated with the young left wing group around Aneurin Bevan.

+Benn masterminded Labour's television campaign for the 1959 general election.
+He oversaw a series of twelve broadcasts, each nearly 20 minutes long, which blended style, images and music with political content.
+Although the broadcasts were widely praised for being innovative, and for modernising Labour's image, Labour lost the election.

+Also in 1959, he was elected to Labour's National Executive Committee, and in November that year was made Shadow Transport Minister by Hugh Gaitskell.
+In this role he argued for annual roadworthiness tests for vehicles, compulsory seat belts, and harsher penalties for drunken drivers, all of which eventually became law.

 As MP for Bristol South East, Benn helped organise the 1963 Bristol Bus Boycott against the colour bar of the Bristol Omnibus Company against employing black and Asian drivers.
 Benn said that he would "stay off the buses, even if I have to find a bike", and Labour leader Harold Wilson also told an anti-apartheid rally in London he was "glad that so many Bristolians are supporting the [boycott] campaign", adding that he "wish[ed] them every success".